ByteLabDev/DiscordTranscription/README.md

 ## Setup

-First, make a new `.env` file.
+Make a new `.env` file.
+This will contain all of your necessary bot information.
 Make sure you have your .env file set up like this:

 ```dotenv
 BOTTOKEN=Your.bot.token